dreamcatcher-tech/network/Inbox/2024-12-28 1342 making CRM as simply as possible.md

 We can set the passwords for the users, so they can be on a special deployment with signups disabled, and then we still keep the AI ability running.

-Make artifact adapters that just store on local files.
+Make artifact adapters that just store on local files, so we can get going.